 Judges from previous Aurealis Awards processes are welcome – indeed encouraged – to re-apply.
 But, in the interests of transparency and impartiality, no one may judge the same category for more than two consecutive years, and a break of two consecutive years is required before a judge can reapply to be a judge in that particular category again.

-The Aurealis Awards management team, on behalf of the Canberra Speculative Fiction Guild, would like to congratulate the winners of this year’s Awards.
-We also take this opportunity to once again thank the judging panels for all their hard work making the difficult decisions of shortlists and the winning works, the CSFG committee for organising the ceremony, and all the creators and publishers who continue to make the Aurealis Awards Australia’s premier speculative fiction award each year.
+Thank you so much to everyone who joined us live, and particularly to our presenters and our host, the wonderful Garth Nix, for such an amazing show.
+We also take this opportunity to once again thank the judging panels for all their hard work making the difficult decisions of shortlists and the winning works, and all the creators and publishers who continue to make the Aurealis Awards Australia’s premier speculative fiction award each year.

 BEST CHILDREN’S FICTION